 NC DETECT is North Carolina's statewide syndromic surveillance system.
 NC DETECT was created by the North Carolina Division of Public Health in 2004 in collaboration with the Carolina Center for Health Informatics (CCHI) in the University of North Carolina (UNC) Department of Emergency Medicine to address the need for early event detection and timely public health surveillance using a variety of secondary data sources.
-Authorized users are currently able to view data from emergency departments, the Carolinas Poison Center, and Prehospital Medical Information System (PreMIS), as well as pilot data from select urgent care centers.
+Authorized users are currently able to view data from emergency departments, the North Carolina Poison Center, and EMS response data from ESO, as well as pilot data from select urgent care centers.
 NC DETECT is designed, developed and maintained by CCHI staff with funding by the North Carolina Division of Public Health (NCDPH).
 New functionality is added regularly based on end user feedback.

-On PreMIS, note the most recent changes which include:
+For EMS data, note the most recent changes which include: